-This is the first year my family will walk with our purple flowers representing that we have lost someone to Alzheimer’s.
+2020 marks the 2nd year my family will walk with our purple flowers representing that we have lost someone to Alzheimer’s.
 Losing someone to this disease is like grieving someone for a second time.
 And though I am glad to know he is no longer suffering and I find some peace in that, I am still having a hard time doing life without him.
 My dad was the greatest man to ever live.
 I wish my husband Andy had gotten to know him more before he got sick.
 I wish my future kids would know their grandfather.
-I miss my weekly visits with him at St Pats.
+I miss my weekly visits with him at St Pats and still struggle every Sunday, knowing I won't be visiting him there anymore.
 Not a day goes by that I don’t think of him and all the memories that our family will miss out on after losing him at such a young age.

-I am forever grateful for the opportunity to be an ambassador to Congressman Kennedy, to be the chair of the Walk to End Alzheimers, and to be a top fundraising team year after year.
-None of these things are going to bring my dad back but my hope is that through all of this, I can fundraise as much money as possible and be a part of providing some support and connection to families experiencing Alzheimer’s.
+Through the last few years I have been fortunate enough to serve as Walk Chair for 3 years, Congressman Kennedy's Ambassador, and a top fundraising team year after year.
+Now I am even an employee of the Alzheimer's Association, fighting this disease every single day.
+But none of these things are going to bring my dad back.
+However, my hope is that through all of this, I can fundraise as much money as possible and be a part of providing some support and connection to families experiencing Alzheimer’s.
 And of course to hopefully fund research and be a part of a movement that one day leads to a cure.
 When he died, a small part of me found peace knowing his struggle was over.
 But I think I kept waiting for a relief to wash over me and for the weight to be lifted.
 But that feeling never came.
 I hope that by getting involved again in fundraising for a cure that I’ll find that feeling.
 That relief will hopefully come in knowing I can still make a difference in the lives of others so that no other family has to be torn apart by Alzheimer’s.
 I’ll find relief when we #EndAlz.
 So even though it’s harder now, I know need to keep up the fight.
 I have met so many brilliant lights throughout the darkness of Alzheimer’s.
 Friends from my support group, friends from my advocacy work, friends from the Alzheimer’s Walk committee, long lost friends who I have reunited with after they learned about my dads passing.
 Giving back to an organization that has given so much to me is truly an honor.

 One thing I learned from my dad is to never give up.
 My dad proved time and time again that he was not a quitter.
 He fought this battle long and hard right up until the very end.
 I am going to take a page out of his book and keep up the fight to send Alzheimer’s once and for all.
 It will be hard at times, but I know he would want me to keep walking, Fundraising, and fighting for a cure in his honor and memory.
 But I can’t do it alone.
 Now, more than ever, I need your help.
 I hope you’ll join us!
-Every year gets a little more emotional, and i think this year will take the cake.
+Every year gets a little more emotional.
 I am a firm believer in 'strength in numbers' - the more teammates we have, the stronger we will be for each other.
 You can walk with us this fall or donate, but sharing our page does just as much.
 It helps us get closer to a world without Alzheimer's.
 The first SURVIVOR of Alzheimer's.
 I know a cure is going to come one day for this disease that affects millions across the country.
-Maybe too late for my dad, but maybe not too late for us.
+It's too late for my dad, but maybe not too late for us.

 Thank you all for taking the time to read this!
 Your donations mean so much, but your love and support throughout this journey mean so much more.